Last Updated on: 20th December 2023, 11:41 pm

 Most elective medical and dental procedures should be postponed until the baby has been born to avoid pain and stress to the mother and for the unborn child’s health.
 However, in some situations, you may need emergency dental services.
-It is important to consider risks and benefits when it comes to tooth extraction during pregnancy.
+It is important to consider the risks and benefits when it comes to tooth extraction during pregnancy.

-There is no one sure-shot answer to this question, as our experts at Channel Islands Family Dental Office dentist in Oxnard suggest; you can schedule tooth extraction after the baby’s birth.
+There is no one sure-shot answer to this question, as our experts at Channel Islands Family Dental Office and dentist in Oxnard suggest; you can schedule tooth extraction after the baby’s birth.
 If the tooth is infected, it would be better to move forward with the tooth extraction even during the pregnancy to prevent the spread of infection from the mouth to other parts of the body, causing the potential risk for the unborn.
 Multiple factors influence the decision of tooth extraction during pregnancy.
 Let us understand the dynamics of risks and benefits of tooth extraction at various levels of pregnancy:

-- Diagnostic X-rays and pregnancy: Diagnostic x-rays are important as a safely performed surgical procedure.
+Diagnostic x-rays are important as a safely performed surgical procedure.
 The concern is, are they safe for pregnant females?
 The answer to that question is that routine x-rays can wait until the pregnancy is over.
 Still, the benefits of diagnostic x-rays before extraction outweigh the risks.
 The dental x-ray does not directly expose the abdomen, and the amount of radiation is extremely low to cause any potential harm to the developing baby.
 To further minimize the risks, it is advisable to take as few images as possible using a lead collar and apron to protect the expecting mother and the baby.

-- Local anesthesia and pregnancy: Local anesthesia is administrated for pain-free and comfortable tooth removal, and pregnant women are no exception.
+Local anesthesia is administrated for pain-free and comfortable tooth removal, and pregnant women are no exception.
 Studies have reported that local anesthesia like lignocaine is safe for tooth removal during pregnancy.
 The oral surgeon needs to keep the dosage and medication as low as possible to provide comfort and pain relief.

-Preventive measures risks related to tooth extraction and pregnancy:
+Preventive measures for tooth extraction and pregnancy

 Taking preventive measures is essential to ensure you do not end up needing a tooth extraction or any other dental complications: